 at Tendering Center

 Pivoting seems a proven strategy—and not only in times of crisis.
 That’s what Cooleaf decided to do after teaming up with Monterail in 2011.
-They pivoted their business idea three times: going from a B2C health and wellness program, to organizing micro-events boosting engagement, until finally settling on selling white-labeled recognition and rewards software for corporate clients.
+They pivoted their business idea three times: going from a B2C health and wellness program to organizing micro-events boosting engagement, until finally settling on selling white-labeled recognition and rewards software for corporate clients.
 Read why they embraced pivoting as their strategy and what they do to boost their presence in the HR tech area.

-Seat Unique is an innovative marketplace platform founded in 2018 in the UK to fill the gap in online access to premium tickets and hospitality packages for sport, music and cultural events.
+Seat Unique is an innovative marketplace platform founded in 2018 in the UK to fill the gap in online access to premium tickets and hospitality packages for sports, music and cultural events.
 Here’s what Philipa Hicks, Sales & Marketing Director & Co-founder advises:Philipa Hicks Sales&Marketing Director,

 Cofounder at Seat Unique

 The opinions of our clients on venture capital funding are rather pessimistic.
 Farid Al-Awlaqi, CEO at Commersya, predicts: “Unfortunately, for less established tech startups, this initial period is not going to be very easy, since investors are going to be highly conservative with cash; this is why startups should bootstrap!”

 But is it true that VCs will be less eager to part with funding?
 To get an answer, we reached out to two investors who recently shared their plans at the Wolves Summit online conference with our Head of Growth, Marta Klimowicz at a panel focused on fundraising and growth strategies during a crisis.
 Here are the insights: